EonaX/data-quality-scoring/README.md

 First of all, it is concerned with data completeness.
 It will provide:
  + a percentage of null values for each field, either globally – i.e. for the whole data set –, or locally – i.e. for a given instance of the data set;
- + a score of the data completeness according to a scoring formula with weights related to specific fields previously defined by the data provider.
+ + a score of the data completeness according to a scoring formula with weights related to specific fields previously defined by the data provider;
  + data visualizations to get the big picture and eventually identify outliers.

 Secondly, it will suggests improvements to the user.